marikadicarlo/book-search5000/README.md

 ![book-search5000]()

 # Description
-This portfolio was built with React.
-It showcases my work and other information to potential clients.
+The app was built using the MERN stack, with a React front end, MongoDB database, and Node.js/Express.js server and API.

 ## User Story
 ```